WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 Apart from several disadvantages of using a free wordpress website, there are a few major ones listed here:

-If you opt for a free wordpress website, your readers will see ads but you will not get paid for this.
+If you opt for a free wordpress website, your readers will see ads, but you will not get paid for this.
 Furthermore, you cannot have a custom domain in this plan.
 That is, your website URL will be www.example.wordpress.com.
-If you want to get rid of ads and sub-domain, you will need to upgrade to any paid plan.
+If you want to get rid of ads and sub-domains, you will need to upgrade to any paid plan.

 No Ads

 You cannot have ads that you can get paid for.
-They have their advertising channel called WordAds.
+WordPress has an advertising channel called WordAds.
 Even if you use this channel, you will only get 50% of the revenue.
-If you are a premium or business plan user, you can start using WordAds right away.
-Even if you don’t have traffic to your site.
+If you are a premium or business plan user, you can start using WordAds right away even if you don’t have traffic to your site.

 No Plugins